Om Beach Gokarna, best place to visit

 When to visit Gokarna?

-Unsurprisingly, like most South India, the best time to visit Gokarna is from December to April.
+Unsurprisingly, like most of South India, the best time to visit Gokarna is from December to April.
 As Gokarna is all about warm, lazy beach days, avoid visiting between early June and September, the monsoon season.

 Also, if you can, avoid coming to Gokarna on weekends.
 It’s become popular with domestic holiday-making Indians, and the beaches can get very busy.
 The sweet spot is between Monday and Thursday.